Complex oil bodies: Taxonomic importance

 Marchantia polymorpha antheridiophore with dark ocelli.

 Complex oil bodies are often the most conspicuous features of liverwort cells in light microscopy, and as variable as they are in number, shape, colour, and homogeneity, they have long been recognized as taxonomically relevant.
 Unfortunately, this is a character that requires observation in fresh material, as under unnaturally high rates of drying the complex oil bodies disintegrate.
 Worth noting is that under natural rates of desiccation the oil bodies seem to retain their original structure.
 Various classifications for oil body types have been proposed based upon their high variability, and they have been used extensively to distinguish between families, genera and species.
 Chemotaxonomics based on the putative oil-body contents has also proved valuable.

 Although some families such as Blasiaceae, Metzgeriaceae, Cephaloziaceae, Lepidoziaceae, and Antheliaceae lack complex oil bodies, they are broadly present in all mature gametophytic and sporophytic cells in the Jungermanniopsida and Haplomitriales, and restricted to specialized oil-cells sometimes denoted as ocelli in the Marchantiopsida and Treubiales.
 Phylogenetic evidence does not indicate an evident ancestral form of the complex oil bodies as the basal Haplomitriopsida lineages Treubia and Haplomitrium display two different types of oil bodies.
-Limited fossil evidence has suggested that Paleozoic liverwort oil bodies are homologous to the specialized oil-cells found in extant taxa, perhaps indicating the more ancestral type.
+Fossil evidence has suggested that Paleozoic liverwort oil bodies are homologous to the specialized oil-cells found in extant taxa, perhaps indicating the more ancestral type.